 Unlike in the real world, digital color costs nothing, so it's tempting to include all the colors under the Sun in your design.
 Try not to do this.

-Colors are not only used to draw interest to your design, but also to organize information and drive the visual hierarchy (see #1).
+Colors are not only used to draw interest to your design, but also to organize information and drive the visual hierarchy (see point #1).
 If you use too many, you might be creating confusion instead of interest.

 How to fix it